SAN ANTONIO ASSIGNS BRYN FORBES AND DEJOUNTE MURRAY TO AUSTIN SPURS | San Antonio Spurs

 SAN ANTONIO ASSIGNS BRYN FORBES AND DEJOUNTE MURRAY TO AUSTIN SPURS

-SAN ANTONIO (Feb.
-3, 2017) – The San Antonio Spurs today announced that they have assigned Bryn Forbes and Dejounte Murray to the Austin Spurs of the NBA Development League.
+SAN ANTONIO (Nov.
+19, 2016) – The San Antonio Spurs today announced that they have assigned guards Bryn Forbes and Dejounte Murray to the the Austin Spurs of the NBA Development League.

-Forbes has seen action in 19 games for San Antonio, averaging 1.3 points in 5.0 minutes, while Murray is averaging 3.9 points and 1.1 assists in 8.3 minutes over 27 contests for the Silver and Black.
+In his lone appearance with Austin this year, Forbes recorded 7 points, 3 rebounds, 2 assists and 2 steals in 35 minutes.

+Murray has played in two games for Austin this season, averaging 16.0 points, 8.0 rebounds and 7.0 assists in 35.0 minutes.

-Both rookie guards will be available for Austin tonight when they visit the Rio Grande Valley Vipers at 7 p.m. at State Farm Arena in Hidalgo, TX.
+Both players will be available tonight when the Spurs take on the Erie Bayhawks at 7 p.m. at H-E-B Center at Cedar Park